 Not using turn signals appropriately

-A health risk assessment is a series of questions intended to identify potential health and safety hazards in the older adult’s behaviors, lifestyle, and living environment (Table 2.2).
-The health risk assessment is tailored to the older adult and generally focuses on physical activity, falls, drinking (alcohol), medication management, and driving.
-Questions about driving should be integrated into the health risk assessment.
+A health risk assessment is a series of questions intended to identify potential health and safety hazards in the older adult's behaviors, lifestyle, and living environment.
+The health risk assessment is tailored to the older adult and generally focuses on physical activity, falls, drinking (alcohol), medication management, sleep, nutrition, and driving.

 Older Adult Driver's or Caregiver's Concern

 Regardless of the setting of care, older adult drivers and their caregivers may express concerns about driving safety.
 If so, the cause of concern should be investigated, specifically if there have been recent motor vehicle crashes, near-crashes, traffic tickets, instances of becoming lost, trouble making sudden lane changes, trouble with left hand turns, drifting into other lanes, braking or accelerating suddenly without reason, failing to use the turn signal, keeping the signal on without changing lanes, or if there is poor night vision, forgetfulness, or confusion.
 Function should be evaluated using the Clinical Assessment of Driving Related Skills (CADReS) tests (Chapters 3 and 4).

-Any acute event, whether requiring hospitalization or not, is a red flag for immediate assessment of driving safety.
+Any acute health event, whether requiring hospitalization or not, is a red flag for immediate assessment of driving safety.
 If the older adult has been hospitalized, it is particularly important to counsel him or her as well as caregivers on driving safety issues.
-Acute disease exacerbations can serve as an opportunity to address, or readdress, driving concerns.
+As noted above, acute disease exacerbations can serve as an opportunity to address, or readdress, driving concerns.
 As a general recommendation, older adults should cease driving after an acute event until their primary care provider indicates they are able to drive again.
 This is particularly important after any of the following common acute events or associated treatments.

 Red Flag Symptoms